-Create a true backyard oasis by adding backyard water gardens to your gardens and landscape design.
-Our team of experts can assist in the planning and creation of elaborate water gardens, and can help you choose the right pieces for your project.
+Create a true backyard oasis by adding a backyard water garden to your gardens and landscape design.
+Our team of experts can assist in the planning and creation of elaborate backyard water fountains and a water garden, and can help you choose the right pieces for your project.

 There are a variety of features that can be included in a water garden from fountains and waterfalls to elaborate lighting and rockwork.
 Options include a waterproof container on a patio, a half-barrel with a fountain, or an in-ground garden pond, all of which can bring the sights and sounds of lakes and streams into your own backyard.

-Technology, especially with gardening equipment, has made installing a beautiful water garden a weekend job requiring a minimum of easily learned gardening skills.
+Technology, especially with gardening equipment, has made installing a beautiful backyard water fountain a weekend job requiring a minimum of easily learned gardening skills.
 Jolly Lane Greenhouse has everything needed to complete this type of landscaping project.

 Below are a few landscaping tips to consider before creating your water garden:

 - Sunlight.
 Most water plants need a spot with 5 to 8 hours of sunlight.
 A shadier spot can be used, but it will limit the choice of plants.
 Ponds smaller than 100 gallons of water do better with afternoon shade.

 - Drainage.
 If building a pond, the soil in the site should be well drained to avoid shifting or settling that can crack or break the lining.
 Low areas with water runoff from the surrounding landscape should be avoided.

 - Trees.
 Locations under overhanging trees may damage the tree’s roots.
 Falling leaves can decay in the water, harming fish and plants and pumps and filters can get clogged.